lostintangent/node-azure/README.md

     <img src="images/Explorer.png" width="150px" />

-Alternatively, you could use the Git CLI to clone the sample repo, however, this exercise helps illustrates some of the productivity enhancers that VS Code provides by means of the command pallete.
+Alternatively, you could use the Git CLI to clone the sample repo, however, this exercise helps illustrate some of the productivity enhancers that VS Code provides by means of the command pallete.
 I'd encourage you to hit `CMD+Shift+P` and browse the various commands it (and installed extensions) provides, in order to identify what else you can do.

 ## Integrated Terminal